 Israel’s warning is part of a Foreign Ministry campaign, launched Wednesday, to educate the nation’s soccer fans about laws and customs in the conservative Muslim country.

-The campaign website, in Hebrew and Arabic, outlines a potential minefield awaiting Israeli tourists — who don’t have a reputation for being discreet — in Qatar, a country that criminalizes homosexuality, bans drugs and restricts alcohol consumption.
+The campaign website, in Hebrew and Arabic, outlines a potential minefield awaiting Israeli tourists — who do not have a reputation for being discreet — in Qatar, a country that criminalizes homosexuality, bans drugs and restricts alcohol consumption.

 The campaign asks Israelis to hide any Israeli symbols — presumably a reference to Israeli flags and Stars of David.

-“The Iranian team will be in the World Cup and we estimate that tens of thousands fans will follow it, and there will be other fans from Gulf countries that we don’t have diplomatic relations with,” says Lior Haiat, a senior Israeli diplomat.
+“The Iranian team will be in the World Cup and we estimate that tens of thousands fans will follow it, and there will be other fans from Gulf countries that we don’t have diplomatic relationship with,” said Lior Haiat, a senior Israeli diplomat.

-“Downplay your Israeli presence and Israeli identity for the sake of your personal security,” Haiat says, addressing the Israeli fans.
+“Downplay your Israeli presence and Israeli identity for the sake of your personal security,” Haiat said, addressing the Israeli fans.

 In a landmark deal, Israelis without foreign passports can now travel to Qatar for the World Cup despite the lack of ties.
 Qatar announced last week it will even allow direct flights from Tel Aviv to Doha for Israelis, as well as for Palestinians in the West Bank and Gaza, whose ability to travel depends on Israeli government approval.